Aqueduct (noun)

 collection of something, especially public or document documents

-Frozen archives, or ice cores, give scientists unprecedented views of
+Frozen archives, or ice cores, give scientists unprecedented views of global climate over

 the eons.